Ten green finger gardening tips

 If you have an unsightly fence or wall you want to disguise, here’s a great tip.
 Put a trellis up against it and plant some climbers.
 Then hey presto . . . that eyesore becomes a feature!
 There's a host of climbers to give you a cascade of colours and if you go for scented varieties in your garden ideas there’s an extra bonus.

 8. Bugs and slugs . . . and what to do about them

 There are all kinds of pellets, sprays and potions to deal with creepy crawlies and pests.
 But even the best gardener will occasionally have unwelcome visitors, so sometimes you just have to learn to live with ‘em.
 And remember, there are lots of insects that do your garden good, so welcome the bees and ladybirds.

 Get creative and give nature a helping hand by adding some hard landscaping ideas.
 Brick paving, pebbled paths, patios and planters all add a special touch that turns your garden into an outdoor extension of your home.
 Be as adventurous as you like with lighting, a water feature or built-in barbecue.

-And if you have kids or grandkids, think about a swing or climbing frame to your landscaping design.
+And if you have kids or grandkids, think about adding a swing or climbing frame to your landscaping design.
 (Anything that will stop them trampling in your new flower beds!)

 10. Relax.
 Make your garden your new living room